Lungs-Largeintestines - Stomach-Spleen - Heart-Smallintestine - Unitarybladder-Kidneys - Pericardium-Tripleheaters - Gallbladder-Liver

 Applying chi gong principles

-Applying chi gong to the tai chi forms cannot be fully explained in a book, film or the internet, to fully appreciated and understand chi gong someone who knows must show you, and you will know the difference between the correct way (tao) and the incorrect way immediately if you have practiced tai chi or chi gong before.
+Applying chi gong to the tai chi forms cannot be fully explained in a book, film or the internet, to fully appreciated and understand the gift of chi gong someone who knows must show how, and students will know the difference between the correct way (tao) and the incorrect way immediately if they have practiced tai chi or chi gong before.

-Health, self defense and spiritual development should be the aims of all tai chi practitioners otherwise tai chi is just a really good dancing exercise.
+Health, self defense and spiritual development are the aims of all well tutored tai chi practitioners otherwise the tai chi forms are just a really good dancing exercise.